almovidhussaini/babylonclone/x/zoneconcierge/README.md

 for different use cases, e.g., BTC-assisted unbonding.

 The phase 2 integration does not require any change to the PoS blockchain's code.
-Rather, it only needs to deploy a [ybtc contract](https://github.com/amovidhussaini/ybtcclone-contract) on the PoS blockchain, and start an IBC relayer between ybtc and the ybtc contract on the PoS blockchain.
-The ybtc contract can be deployed to a blockchain supporting [CosmWasm](https://github.com/CosmWasm/cosmwasm) smart contracts, connects with ybtc's Zone Concierge module via an IBC channel, and receives BTC timestamps from ybtc to help the PoS blockchain get Bitcoin security.
+Rather, it only needs to deploy a [Babylon contract](https://github.com/almovidhussaini/babylonclone-contract) on the PoS blockchain, and start an IBC relayer between Babylon and the Babylon contract on the PoS blockchain.
+The Babylon contract can be deployed to a blockchain supporting [CosmWasm](https://github.com/CosmWasm/cosmwasm) smart contracts, connects with Babylon's Zone Concierge module via an IBC channel, and receives BTC timestamps from Babylon to help the PoS blockchain get Bitcoin security.

-Upon a ybtc epoch becoming finalized, i.e., upon `AfterRawCheckpointFinalized` is triggered, ybtc will send an IBC packet including a `BTCTimestamp` to each PoS blockchain doing phase 2/3 integration with ybtc, as per [here](#sending-btc-timestamps-upon-afterrawcheckpointfinalized).
+Upon a Babylon epoch becoming finalized, i.e., upon `AfterRawCheckpointFinalized` is triggered, Babylon will send an IBC packet including a `BTCTimestamp` to each PoS blockchain doing phase 2/3 integration with Babylon, as per [here](#sending-btc-timestamps-upon-afterrawcheckpointfinalized).

 Note that Zone Concierge provides 1-to-all connection, where the Zone Concierge